cbmuser/gamecart_plus-4/README.md

 ![Screenshot](http://www.cbmhardware.de/images/4gamescrt.jpg)

-Four classical games für the Commodore 16 and Plus/4 in one Cartridge using the standard PCB.
+Four classical games for the Commodore 16 and Plus/4 in one Cartridge using the standard PCB.
 The selection is driven by a menu.

 Kikstart